Faithlife/FaithlifeReflection/docs/index.md

 * create a new instance of the DTO
 * shallow clone an existing instance of the DTO

-Anonymous types and other read-only DTO types also work well with this class library for enumerating and getting property values, but setting property values, creating new instances, etc., will fail at runtime.
+Anonymous types and other DTO types with read-only properties are also supported.
+Enumerating properties and getting property values will work fine, but other operations like setting properties will fail at runtime.

 ### Accessing info